HCRLabRepo/TB3_sharedControlCues/README.md

 ## 🚀 Getting Started

-Follow the steps below to set up the project on your local machine (This guide is written specifically for Windows and Windows Subsystem for Linux (WSL)).
+Follow the steps below to set up the project on your local machine (This guide is written specifically for Windows and Ubuntu 20.04).

 ### 📥 1.
 Clone the Repository